 Leadership is about people!
 Managers manage processes, often dealing in the here and now, whilst a Leader deals with people, vision and the future.
 How can NLP help with this? let’s take a look at some of the areas of NLP that can make a difference.

-Goal Setting – effective goal setting is a vital part of any leadership role.
-Unless you have a clear and well defined goal you are likely to find yourself experiencing that old favourite, the “headless chicken syndrome” with staff not only not working effectively but, in extreme cases, working counter-productively.
+Effective goal setting is a vital part of any leadership role.
+Unless you have a clear and well-defined goal you are likely to find yourself experiencing that old favourite, the “headless chicken syndrome” with staff not only not working effectively but, in extreme cases, working counter-productively.
 NLP helps with this by providing a very clear and structured approach to defining the goal in positive terms, determining the means by which progress is measured and even the impact of achievement and non-achievement at all levels from the individual right through to the organisation – and beyond.
 Thus, using NLP, a true Leader will have a very clear and well-formed Goal.

 - key language skills for influencing the mindset of the individual